apm1467/jQuery.Custom-Caret/README.md

 A jQuery plugin for customizing your caret (text cursor) using CSS.

-A demo page can be found [here](https://yige.ch/static/jquery.custom-caret/).
+A demo page is [here](https://static.yige.ch/jquery.custom-caret/).

 ![](demo.gif)